- Press releases

 In addition to supporting talent retention, feedback from exit interviews can also help you improve your hiring process.

-Interviewing employees who leave their positions will help you better understand the realities of their work and include them in the job postings you publish to find a replacement.
-You may also identify skills needed for the position that you were not aware of during the hiring process.
-Your next candidates will be better informed and will not have any surprises once they are employed.
+Interviewing employees who leave their positions will help you better understand the requirements of their work and include those requirements within the job postings you publish to find a replacement.
+You may also uncover skills needed for the position that you were not aware of during the original hiring process.
+The hiring conversation for potential candidates will include the information garnered from the exit interview and onboarding will be truer to the actual job with no hidden surprises.

 Exit interviews are important but require time investment

-In conclusion, the exit interview is a very useful exercise for companies that want to collect reliable data on the work environment provided to employees.
-After completing some of these interviews, avenues for improvement will certainly appear and help you retain your staff and recruit more effectively.
+As you can see the exit interview is an incredibly useful tool for companies that want to collect reliable data on the work environment provided to employees.
+After completing some of these interviews, trends for improvement will certainly appear and help you retain your staff and recruit more effectively.

 However, conducting exit interviews requires you a time investment that you may not have.
-This is why Mintz Global Screening offers to support you in this process.
+This is why Mintz Global Screening offers to to partner with you in this process.
 Our company has over 95 years of background check experience and will provide you with unbiased answers to each of your questions.

 03.10.2019 : News